 I calculated it in many different ways.

-I also just tested the Convoy S2+ with the ND100 filter, but the numbers were just a bit too low to really trust as my main calibration number.
+I also tested the Convoy S2+ with the ND100 filter, but the numbers were just too low to trust as my main calibration number.

-Then I bought the ND32 filter, which is able to do everything from tens of lumens to over 100,000 lumens.
+Then I bought the ND32 filter, which can do everything from tens of lumens to over 100,000 lumens.
 So I tried it multiple ways, and there were some differences, but they were only in the lower percentage.
 1-3%

 All of my readings were taken from a fully charged battery pack.

-*You can see that Turbo doesn’t start at the highest output, but starts lower, reaches over 80,000 lumens after a few seconds, and then reduces again to 73,000 lumens in 30 seconds.
+*You can see that Turbo doesn’t start at the highest output but starts lower, reaching over 80,000 lumens after a few seconds and then reducing again to 73,000 lumens in 30 seconds.

 Acebeam X75 Battery life and runtime graphs